Panj Takht: Akal Takht

-Takht Sri Keshgarh Sahib
+Takht Keshgarh Sahib

-Takht Sri Keshgarh Sahib is situated at Anandpur Sahib.
-It is the birthplace of the Khalsa, which was founded here by Guru Gobind Singh in 1699.
-Some of the weapons of Guru Gobind Singh Ji are displayed here.
+Takht Sri Keshgarh Sahib is one of the five Takhts in Sikhism and is located in the city of Anandpur Sahib, Punjab, India.
+It is historically significant as the birthplace of the Khalsa, the collective body of initiated Sikhs.
+On Vaisakhi, 13 April 1699, the tenth Sikh Guru, Guru Gobind Singh, founded the Khalsa Panth by initiating the first five Sikhs, known as the Panj Pyare ("Five Beloved Ones"), through the sacred nectar known as Amrit.
+This event marked a defining moment in Sikh history, symbolizing spiritual sovereignty, martial courage, and egalitarian values.

+The Takht served as both a spiritual and military center during Guru Gobind Singh’s time.
+The complex includes the main sanctum housing the Takht and several other structures commemorating significant Sikh traditions.
+Relics of the Guru, including his weapons and personal items, are preserved here, emphasizing the martial legacy of Sikhism.

+Every year, during the Vaisakhi festival, thousands of Sikhs from around the world gather at Takht Sri Keshgarh Sahib to commemorate the birth of the Khalsa and to pay homage to the Guru’s vision of an egalitarian and sovereign Sikh identity.

-Takht Sri Damdama Sahib
+Takht Damdama Sahib

 Takht Sri Damdama Sahib (Talwandi Sabo) is situated in the village of Talwandi Sabo near Bathinda.
 Guru Gobind Singh stayed here for about a year and compiled the final edition of Guru Granth Sahib also known as the Damdama Sahib Bir in 1705.
 Damdama Sahib was proclaimed the fifth takht on November 18, 1966.

-Takht Sri Patna Sahib
+Takht Patna Sahib

 Takht Sri Patna Sahib is situated in Patna city which is also the capital of Bihar state.
-Guru Gobind Singh Ji was born here in 1666 and He spent His early childhood here before moving to Sri Anandpur Sahib.
-Besides being the birthplace of Guru Gobind Singh Ji, Patna was also visited by Guru Nanak Dev Sahib Ji and Guru Tegh Bahadur Sahib Ji at different points of time.
-Here also stayed Guru Gobind Singh Ji's mother who is Mata Gujri Ji.
-In the house of salis rai jaohri.
+Guru Gobind Singh was born here in 1666 and He spent His early childhood here before moving to Sri Anandpur Sahib.
+Besides being the birthplace of Guru Gobind Singh, Patna was also visited by Guru Nanak and Guru Tegh Bahadur at different points of time.
+Here also stayed Guru Gobind Singh's mother, Mata Gujri and it was house of Salis Rai Johri.